nitin42/Algorithms-and-Data-Structures/README.md

 # Design-of-algorithms
 Contains sorting, graph, divide &amp; conquer, greedy and mathematical algorithms.
-All the algorithms are implemented in Python programming language with proper tests.
+All the algorithms are implemented in Python programming language with proper tests. **(Under progress)**.

 ## Why algorithms and how they work?